web-platform-dx/baseline-browser-mapping/README.md

 #### `includeDownstreamBrowsers`

-Setting `includeDownstreamBrowsers` to `true` will include browsers outside of the Baseline core browser set where it is possible to map those browsers to an upstream Chromium version:
+Setting `includeDownstreamBrowsers` to `true` will include browsers outside of the Baseline core browser set where it is possible to map those browsers to an upstream Chromium or Gecko version:

 ```javascript
 getCompatibleVersions({